kubernetes-sigs/gateway-api/geps/gep-3614/index.md

 building consensus on the motivation, goals and non-goals first. _"How?"_ we implement shall be left open-ended until _"What?"_ and _"Why?"_ are solid.

+> **Note**: Note: Implementation details are premature.
+However, we consider it
+> valid for this GEP to become a memorandum outlining how to implement these
+> capabilities via existing extension mechanisms (e.g., filters, policy
+> attachment) without API changes if API modifications are not warranted.
+We
+> may need to work on _ordering_ in these mechanisms however if we decide that
+> is the way to go, as that's an underserved area.

 ## Alternatives Considered

 ### NetworkPolicy